UP: Medical student kidnapped for ransom | Education

 ''Teams have been constituted for safe release of the student.
 Special Operation Group and surveillance teams are also on the job,'' the SP said.

 When asked about the development in the case, a senior officer said, ''The call records of Gaurav are being looked into.
 We are trying to find clues from that.
 Also, police is exploring if there is any CCTV installed around the college.
 All angles are being looked into.''
-PTI CORR ABN HDA
+The SP said Gaurav received a phone call between 2.30-3 pm on Monday after which he told his friends that he would come back after some time and went out of the hostel but did not return.
+No one informed the police then,'' the SP said adding that on Tuesday evening police came to know about the incident when family members got the ransom call.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)